maxludden/supergene-v2/books/book04/md/chapter-1658.md

 Han Sen wanted to keep on killing and see if he could exhaust the mirror’s power, anyway.
 But no matter how long he fought, it did not seem to work.
 The mirror really did seem to have an endless supply of power.

-Illusion Elder said, “No matter how strong you and that b*tch are, it’s useless.
+Illusion Elder said, “No matter how strong you and that bitch are, it’s useless.
 We are immortal.
 You will spend all your power eventually.
 When the time comes, we will eat you alive.”

 Many super elites roared and surged out of the mirror.
 They all looked so angry, wanting to consume Han Sen and Death Goddess.
 They had the power of the mirror, so they weren’t afraid of dying.
 It sure gave Han Sen a headache.